Jessie-JY2728/recursive-bf/README.md

 - takes 1.64 secs to process a 15870 x 7933 RGB image, an 8.31x speedup
 - takes 0.79 secs to process a 17707 x 4894 RGB image, a 11.86x speedup

+Directories:
-The `/include` directory contains original and refactored CPU implementation.
-The `/example` directory contains the GPU version, and `/images` contain sample images used for testing.
+- `/include` contains original and refactored CPU implementation
+- `/example` directory contains the GPU version
+- `/images` contain sample images used for testing.

 To compile and run the program, do the following commands:
 ```
 cd example
 nvcc -o <executable> gpu-main.cpp gpu-kernels.cu